 Barbara Hillary dedicated her travel to the North Pole to her mother, Viola Jones Hillary, who moved from the “Low country” of Hilton Head Island, South Carolina to New York City in the 1930s to give Barbara and her sister, Dorothy Hillary Aranda, a chance for a better education.
 Barbara Hillary’s father died when she was only one year old.

-Hillary has also had a notable career in community activism.
-She is the founder of the Arverne Action Association, Inc., a group dedicated to improving life in Arverne, New York and the Rockaway Peninsula Community.
+Hillary had also had a notable career in community activism.
+She was the founder of the Arverne Action Association, Inc., a group dedicated to improving life in Arverne, New York and the Rockaway Peninsula Community.

-Since her expeditions to the North and South Poles, Hillary has become an inspirational speaker.
-She has also been the subject of profiles on NBC News and CNN.com, and has given speeches at various organizations such as the National Association for Women (NOW).
-She continues to plan for future adventures and has announced that she will travel to a new destination that has not yet been revealed at this time.
+Since her expeditions to the North and South Poles, Hillary had become an inspirational speaker.
+She had also been the subject of profiles on NBC News and CNN.com, and has given speeches at various organizations such as the National Association for Women (NOW).